 Source: Citadel Securities, Indeed.
 Software engineer postings (Indeed index, LHS in original) and overall Indeed job postings (RHS in original), normalised to Jan 2024 = 100.
 Figures are for illustrative purposes only.

 GitHub’s own data confirms the acceleration.
-Commits reached 1.4 billion per month — up 7x in three years.
+Commits reached 1.4 billion per month — up ~13x in three years.
 Pull requests and new repositories show the same inflection.
 All three went vertical from December 2025 when agentic development workflows arrived.
+That’s a boat load of code for humans to manage and architect.

 Source: GitHub blog, “An update on GitHub availability” (28 April 2026).
 Pull requests merged (90M/month) and new repositories (20M/month) show the same inflection.